 But if you hear the guinea pig squealing, then it is probably in some sort of physical pain and needs your attention urgently.

 Body Language and Sounds of a Happy Guinea Pig

-The body language of a calm and happy cavy is very obvious to recognize.
-The cavy will not be frozen or look shocked, and will most likely walk around the cage in a relaxed manner and pace, it will be curious of its surroundings, sniffing and playing, or even skipping.
+The body language of a calm and happy cavy is easy to recognize.
+Guinea pig will not be frozen or look shocked, and will most likely walk around the cage in a relaxed manner and pace.
+It will be curious about its surroundings and will start sniffing and playing with things.

 Body Language and Sounds of a Scared or Aggressive Guinea Pig